 I am so excited to start sharing with you some new Fall patterns that have been on my mind.
 They’re many scarves, beanies, cowls and a cardigan in the works right now and I love it!
 Today I want to share with you the crochet pattern for my Plum Berry Scarf.

 This scarf pattern is an extremely easy scarf to crochet!
 It is a very textured scarf and can be crocheted using as many colors as you want.
 It also would look gorgeous with just one color as well!
 The stitch looks harder than it actually is, I promise!
 You can make this scarf as long or short as you would like.
 I love how the fringe looks with this scarf.
 It adds that little something extra making it look more luxurious!

 The bulky weight yarn makes this crochet scarf cozy and warm for the upcoming colder months.

 Plum Berry Scarf Pattern

-The finished measurements of the scarf are approx. 74″ in length and 7.5″ in width.
+The finished measurements of the scarf are approx. 72in length and 7in width.
+This measurement does not include fringe.